Student Accommodation in New Zealand

+On campus residential localities are also available in universities and colleges.
 Your university’s halls of resident are the most convenient option, as they are situated either on campus or very nearby.
-Most on campus accommodation consists of single or twin share bedrooms and will typically include cleaning, utilities, meals and linen in the cost (although some university’s do charge extra for linen and/or meals.).
+Most on campus accommodation consists of single or twin share furnished bedrooms and will typically include cleaning, utilities, meals and linen in the cost (although some university’s do charge extra for linen and/or meals.).
 Some universities also offer independent cottage style accommodation.

 Nearly all halls of residence have an on site warden who provides guidance and advice to residents.
-They often have events commitees who organise social events and excursions.
-On campus residency can be costly, but it is the best opportunity to meet new people.
+They often have events commitees who organise social events and excursions where one can meet students of different countries, and adapt to multi-cultural environment.

 Student hostels are group living facilities that offer anything from single bedrooms to dorm style accommodation, housing up to twelve people in one large room.
 Some rooms have private bathrooms, but for the most part, bathrooms are communal.
 Some self-catering hostels have six to eight private bedrooms, with residents sharing a kitchen and living room.